The wild road to Tomboy ghost town in Colorado

-Located in the Colorado’s Rocky Mountains at an elevation of 3.482m (11,423ft) above the sea level, Tomboy ghost town is an old mining town from the 1880's that used to host 1,000 year-round residences.
-Not for the faint hearted or inexperienced drivers.
-Road is only open about 2 months out of the year.
+Located in San Miguel County in the southwestern portion of the U.S. state of Colorado, at an elevation of 3.482m (11,423ft) above the sea level, Tomboy ghost town is an old mining town from the 1880's that used to host 1,000 year-round residents.
+The mine closed in 1927 and the town ceased to exist though work in the mine tunnel continued until 1978.

 Pics&more info http://www.uglyhedgehog.com/t-251099-1.html